-- access an adapted curriculum lead by the subject lead that is appropriate for all but is also meaningful, challenging & ambitious. - are provided a range of activities to engage them and allow them to effectively communicate their understanding. - are closely monitored and supported pastorally to ensure their emotional wellbeing is prioritised. - named on seating plans so that pupils are known to staff and we foster a feeling of each pupil having their own place in the community. - record work in a variety of ways, allowing access to the curriculum through multisensory learning. - are supported with their behaviour choices in a positive environment, school use restorative consequences so that pupils can reflect and be supported to meet the community's behaviour expectations. - receive feedback in lessons that results in further progress across the curriculum.
+- access a differentiated curriculum designed by the subject leader that is appropriate for all but is also meaningful, challenging & ambitious. - are provided a range of activities to engage them and allow them to effectively communicate their understanding. - are closely monitored and supported pastorally to ensure their emotional wellbeing is prioritised. - named on each lesson seating plan so that pupils are known to staff and we foster a feeling of each pupil having their own place in the community. - record work in a variety of ways, allowing access to the curriculum through multi-sensory learning. - are provided with subject knowledge organisers. - are supported with their behaviour choices in a therapeutic environment, school use restorative practise so that pupils can reflect and be supported to meet the schools valued behaviour expectations. - Experience effective questioning to deepen knowledge and understanding and provide challenge - receive feedback in lessons that results in further progress across the curriculum.